Are you looking to save money on Medicare? You are not alone.

 - Are you comfortable with out-of-pocket exposure or do you want a plan which will cover nearly everything?

 The answers to these questions will help determine the best Medicare plan for your situation.
-For example, if you had a lot of out-of-pocket costs, a Medicare Supplement plan might be beneficial for you rather than a Medicare Advantage plan.
+For example, if you had a lot of out-of-pocket costs, or have a long-term, costly chronic condition, a Medicare Supplement plan might be beneficial for you rather than a Medicare Advantage plan.

 It is also important to make a list of the providers you see and gather a list of your prescription drugs.
 You will want the right part D prescription drug plan and assistance through the “donut hole” if you are exposed.
 More on that in a minute.

 What you are trying to do: you are aiming for the “Goldilocks” plan.
 It is the one that you don’t pay too much or not enough.
 In other words, one that is “just right” in terms of cost, coverage, and your specific financial and health situation.
 Some people will spend too much on Medicare insurance plan premiums or too little which cost them higher out-of-pocket costs.